puppetlabs/puppet-docs/source/puppet/latest/function.md

 above examples) and the next value from the data structure as the second parameter ($value).

+If the structure has one value, Puppet returns the value and does not call the lambda.

 ```puppet
 # Reduce the array $data, returning the sum of all values in the array.